NataliaBarquin/Cardiovascular_risk_prediction/README.md

 The data has been preprocessed to create predictions, using techniques such as scaling, encoding and resampling.

-To generate the predictions, we utilised various machine learning algorithms such as
+To generate the predictions, we utilised various supervised machine learning algorithms such as:

 - Logistic Regression,